mmistakes/minimal-mistakes/_posts/2021-12-31-the-2021-retrospective.md

 I was quite bummed with the pace this year, as I hoped I would double last year's performance.
 People have been asking for Akka Typed for more than a year, for example, and I always had to postpone it.
 Same with a lot of other requests.

-Hopes for next year: fill the gaps (e.g. Akka Typed), expand breadth (e.g. courses on data engineering) and cover ZIO 2.0 and (most of) its ecosystem after it's out.
+Hopes for next year: fill the gaps (e.g. Akka Typed), expand breadth (e.g. courses on data engineering) and cover more of the Scala library ecosystem (ZIO anyone?).

 ## 5. Corporate Training